Emergency aid in the Middle East conflict

 There are currently 2.1 million people living in the Gaza Strip.
 One million of them, around half, are children.
 346,000 of them are children under the age of five.

 The Gaza Strip is currently the deadliest place in the world for humanitarian aid workers.
 Due to the ongoing conflict, there is a high risk of airstrikes, which severely jeopardises security.
-In 2024, more aid workers were killed than ever before.
-In the Palestinian territories alone, 185 people lost their lives during aid missions.
-In 2025, 198 aid workers had been killed in the Palestinian territories by the end of September.
+In 2025, 211 people were killed during aid operations in Palestinian territories.

 Source: Aid Worker Security Database